 Azerbaijan, Baku, Oct.
 28 / Trend E.Tariverdiyeva /

-Chairman of the State Duma Committee for Constitutional Legislation and State-Building Vladimir Pligin believes democracy, which is mostly debated, is not an end in itself, but a tool that helps to achieve a harmonious and integral development of personality.
+State Duma Committee for Constitutional Legislation and State-Building Vladimir Pligin believes democracy, which is mostly debated, is not an end in itself, but a tool that helps to achieve a harmonious and integral development of personality.

 "While speaking about democracy there arises a question whether nations and peoples should be forced to democracy.
 As the practice shows - no," Pligin said at the opening of the roundtable "The role of parliament in the development of civil society".